seanivore/non-bio-life/modern-identity-crisis/navigating-the-ai-revolution.md

-# Navigating the AI Revolution: A Personal Case Study
+# Navigating the AI Revolution

-The challenge of defining one's professional identity during the AI revolution isn't just a personal dilemma - it's a preview of what many professionals will face in the coming years.
+> The challenge of defining one's professional identity during the AI revolution isn't just a personal dilemma - it's a preview of what many professionals will face in the coming years.
 My experience navigating this transition offers valuable insights for others approaching similar crossroads.

 ## The Identity Question